 To answer your questions “Who is this guy?” and “What does he do?”, I will start with an introduction and small bio :

-My full name is Maksim Surguy (pronounced as “Mäkseem Suːrgʌaɪ”).
+My full name is Maksim Surguy (pronounced as “Mäkseem Suːrgʌaɪ”) but I go by “Maks”.
 I was born and raised in Ukraine.
 I moved to the USA in 2004 with my parents and my younger brother.
 While living in Ukraine I had a very fun childhood experimenting with electronics, chemistry and making small rockets that I attached to model cars and launched on a road by the apartments where we lived.
 My dad worked in construction and he taught me lots of building skills and always encouraged me to experiment and be independent.
-I’ve got hooked reading his technical magazines (think of “Wired” of his day) when I was 7.
-My mother is a wonderful woman that took great care of our home and could always come up with a delicious meal for her family (mashed potatoes are the best!).
-I love my family, my parents spent a lot of their time and money so that their kids could grow into independent and competent people.
+I got hooked on reading his technical magazines (think of “Wired” of his day) when I was 7.
+My mother is a wonderful woman that took great care of our home and could always come up with a delicious meal for her family (the way she made mashed potatoes is the best!).
+I love my family, my parents spent a lot of their time and money so that their kids could become independent and competent people.

-When I moved to the USA I went to finish high school and then enrolled at Cal State University going for Computer Science bachelors degree.
-I worked full time while studying at school half to full time for 6.5 years.
-I never got school loans and paid for my education by myself (I believe that God has always provided opportunities for me to work).
+When I moved to the USA, I went on to finish high school and then enrolled at Cal State University going for bachelors in Computer Science.
+I worked full time while studying at school half to full time for 6 years.
+I was able to pay for my undergraduate degree without taking any loans (I believe that God has always provided opportunities for me to make money).
 I’ve graduated from CSUF in the fall of 2011 with Bachelors in Computer Science.
-Simultaneously while studying full time I have been working at a school district as a computer technician for many years.
+Simultaneously while studying full time, I have been working at a school district as a computer technician for many years.

 Here is a short list of things I excelled at in childhood and teen years:

-- At 10 I won regional Math Olympics in Moscow without even registering for it.
+- At 10 I won regional Math Olympics in Moscow without registering for it.
 I came over and took the challenge just because I wanted to see how hard it was.
-Next day I found out I was a winner.
+Next day I found out I was first place winner.

 - At 12 I replicated Levitron – a magnetic toy that hovers in the air defying gravity.
 I have never seen it in person.
 I only found a small video of the toy in action and thought I would be able to make one.
 Taking a big circular magnet from a huge speaker and a small circular magnetic top I was able to find the perfect balance of the weight of the top piece and entertained every guest who would come to our apartment.
 It was crazy fascinating (see a video of that toy in action, you’d be amazed too).

-- At 14 I made my own LAN network using two wires, LPT port and an iron pipe that ran central heating system in the apartment complex.
+- At 14 I made my own LAN network using two wires, LPT port of a computer and an iron pipe that ran central heating system in the apartment complex.
 I played Duke Nukem 3D with my friend that lived many stories above mine.

 - At 15 I started breakdancing.
-Within 2 years I was the best guy doing headspin that you could find in Ukraine.
-I beat a world record at the time but didn’t have it captured on camera.
+Within 2 years I was the doing the best headspin that you could find in Ukraine.
+I beat the world record at the time but didn’t have it captured on camera.
 See my breakdancing video below: